-The RMIP Core Facility portfolio is situated at the intersection of Memorial Sloan Kettering research and clinical MI initiatives — including cancer biology, medicine, chemistry, physics, radiochemistry, pharmacology and engineering and, as a direct consequence, has evolved as one of the largest manufacturing units at Memorial Sloan Kettering in terms of the number of clinical and research products produced.
+The facility intersects many clinical and research areas including cancer biology, medicine, chemistry, physics, radiochemistry, pharmacology, and engineering.
+As such, it is one of the largest manufacturing units at Memorial Sloan Kettering in terms of the number of clinical and research products it produces.

 The Cyclotron Facility

 - An EBCO (TR19/9) variable beam energy cyclotron on 72nd Street produces 18F, 124I, 86Y, and 89Zr positron-emitting radionuclides for research and clinical applications.
 These nuclides have a half-life ranging from a few minutes to a few days.

 - A GEMS PETtrace-800 cyclotron with QC and labeling equipment, ancillary hotcells/minicells, and GMP production facilities.
 This instrument was installed in Memorial Hospital in 2013 to enhance MSK’s basic science and clinical translation research programs that rely on PET nuclides.
 The PETtrace-800 cyclotron is a fully automated machine that is capable of producing 15O, 13N, 11C, and 18F.